 Enhance your communication skills and specific areas in psychology by getting involved in research projects with faculty.

 Get a "sneak peek" at your future career and learn job-specific skills by completing an internship.
 Internships are paid or unpaid positions and should be relevant to psychology and your career goals.
 Employers admire this hands-on learning experience and often require it of applicants.

 For more information about careers in psychology, salaries, and resources go to

 To learn more about job opportunities, visit these online job search resources:

 Thinking about Majoring in Psychological Science?

 Are you interested in a career in which you’ll understand people’s personalities, abilities, influences, and motivations?
-Ball State offers two bachelor’s degrees—psychological science and teaching social studies with a concentration in psychology—as well as master’s degrees in clinical psychology and cognitive and social processes.
+Ball State offers two bachelor’s degrees—psychological science and teaching social studies with a concentration in psychology—as well as master’s degrees in clinical psychology and psychological science.

 See Our Programs